 Nothing says “future” quite like seeing modern rockets on the Launch Pads!
 To experience this you have to take a bus tour.
 We discuss the bus tours below in the Launch Areas section.

-Mission Status Briefings are given by experts in the Astronaut Encounter Theater and these 20 minute sessions will update you on current NASA space happenings as well as future plans.
+Mission Status Briefings are given by experts in the Universe Theater and these 20 minute sessions will update you on current NASA space happenings as well as future plans.
 Afterwards you normally stay in your seat for a 30 minute Astronaut Encounter with a current or retired Astronaut!
 It is fun to hear from a real person about their space experiences.
 You can ask questions and take selfies!